Philippines declares five-month siege in Islamic State-occupied Marawi city over

 At least 45 civilians, 920 militants and 165 soldiers and police officers have died since the military operation began in May.

-The government of Philippines on Monday announced that its five-month-long military operation against the Islamic State in Mawari had ended, AP reported.
+The government of Philippines on Monday announced that its five-month-long military operation against the Islamic State in Marawi had ended, AP reported.
 The combat operations in the southern city, which began in May, ended after troops recovered 42 bodies of the last group of militants, said Defence Secretary Delfin Lorenzana.

 At least 45 civilians, 920 militants and 165 soldiers and police officers died in the conflict, authorities said.
 More than three lakh people were displaced.